megasmack/bootstrap-rowequalizer/README.md

 	$(selector).rowequalizer(columns);
 ```

 NOTE: You may want to avoid selecting the class `row` as it may affect grids you may not want cleared.
-I suggest adding a class spiecifically for clearing.
+I suggest adding a class specifically for clearing.
 Like `row-eq` for eaxample.

 ## Example